leighmacdonald/gbans/docs/INSTALL.md

 Basic installation overview of the gbans server and sourcemod plugin.

+## System Considerations

+Gbans is lightweight and can handle a small to moderately sized community with a dual-core CPU and 4GB of memory.

+Special considerations need to be made when using extended functionality:

+- STV demo recording can fill space up quickly.
+STVs are stored in the database directly, and typically removed after two weeks.
+Allow 15GB or so per TF2 server instance for demo recordings.
+Space can be reduced by enabling TOAST compression in
+  Postgres.
+- IP2Location is memory intensive when updating the dataset, requiring 10 to 12GB of memory.
+The process can be sped up by using NVMe storage for the database.

+Larger communities will inherently require more resources.

 ## Sourcemod Plugins

 The following extensions must be installed for gbans to work, see their documentation for up to date installation